kjosib/kale/README.md

 So long as I'm re-inventing the wheel, I might as well do it with the end in sight.
 Therefore:

-1. The server is a higher-order function: you pass in a handler function.
+1. The server is a higher-order function called `serve_http`: you pass in a handler function.
-	The handler function must accept a `Request` object and return -- something: ideally a `Response` object, but in practice a suitable content body will do.
+    In fact, any callable-object will do.
+The handler call must accept a `Request` object and return a `Response` object (or just a content body).
 There are some convenience methods for creating redirections, serving plain text, etc.

 2. This means routing requests to different response methods is a separate problem.
+    A simple solution is provided in the box, called `class Router`.
-	You could write a function which reads the path component of the `Request` URI to decide which of many sub-functions to call, and which bits of the path correspond to parameters, etc. In fact, any callable-object will do.
-In the abstract, we call that "routing a request" to the correct handler.
+	It reads the path component of the `Request` URI to decide which of many sub-functions to call, and which bits of the path correspond to parameters, etc. Several ways are provided to register functionality, ranging from absolute flexibility to complete convenience.

 3. It's really annoying forgetting to commit-or-rollback a transaction in a handler.
 	Changes may appear fine locally (until they vanish) but nobody else sees anything